earlchew/pidsentry/README.md

 * The pidsentry shall run a child process.
 * The child process shall run in its own process group.
-* When the child process terminates, the pidsentry shall terminate and propagate the exit code of the child process.
+* When the child process exits, the pidsentry shall exit with the exit code of the child process.
+* If the child process is terminated by signal number S, the pidsentry shall exit with exit code 128+S.
 * When the pidsentry terminates, the pidsentry shall kill the process group of the child.
 * If configured, the pidsentry shall monitor its parent and terminate if it becomes orphaned.
 * If configured to maintain a pid file, the pidsentry shall create a pid file for the child process.